 How to reach: Chengalpattu Railway Station, located at 24 km from the caves, and Chennai International Airport, 41 km from the caves, are the nearest points connecting the caves to the rest of the world.

 Where to stay: ITC Grand Chola, The Westin Chennai, and Somerset Greenways

-The list of Indian caves is quite tempting & fascinating.
+The list of caves in India is quite tempting & fascinating.
+Each cave mentioned above is known for their historical significance.
+Most of these caves are also known for their religious aspects.
+Keep this list handy when planning your Indian tour.
 So, which of these are you heading to next?

 Frequently Asked Questions About Caves In India

 A. Krem Liat Prah in Jaintia Hills, Meghalays is the longest cave in Meghalaya and in India too.
 In fact, it is one of the longest caves in the world with a length of 30,597 meters.

 A. Ellora & Ajanta Caves are the most well known caves in India.
 Located in Maharashtra these caves are one of the major tourist attractions and are a marvel of beauty.

 A. No, Ajanta and Ellora are two different caves.
 Ellora Caves consists of 34 caves and are a coming together of Hindu, Jain and Buddhist caves.
 Whereas Ajanta Caves is a Buddhist Caves.
 It is a collection of 26 caves.

 A. It might come as a shock to you but Ajanta Caves were found by a foreigner and not an Indian national.
 Ajanta caves were discovered by John Smith in 1819.